-Enrollment in Running Start is limited to the high school's standard school year and the college's fall, winter, and spring terms.
+Prior to 2022-23, enrollment in Running Start is limited to the high school's standard school year and the college's fall, winter, and spring terms.
+Information on reporting summer college term enrollment will be provided when the guidance is finalized.